 The exact edits will depend on what you’d like to adjust with the tool.
-For a vignette, move the exposure slider to the left.
+For a vignette, move the

 The tool isn’t limited to a single slider at a time.
-To make an unlit lantern appear to be on, for example, you’d use the white balance and exposure slider to make an orange glow.
+To make an unlit lantern appear to be on, for example, you’d use the white balance and

 Remember, Lightroom is a non-destructive photo editor, so there’s nothing to lose except for perhaps a few minutes of your time by experimenting.
 Double click on a slider to return the value back to zero.

 You can also continue to fine-tune the size, placement, and feathering of the radial filter.
 And if you want to delete the entire radial filter, just hit the delete key with the center of the filter selected.

 You can also add more than one radial filter.
 Tap on new at the top of the tool panel, instead of the edit option.